Transition to Primary Care Nursing Program

 The Program creates opportunities to:

-- Develop primary care capacity, particularly in rural and regional settings
+- Develop primary care capacity

 - Support the development of a premier primary care nursing workforce with diverse skills, a broad scope of practice and expanding career pathway options